krupalshah6996/Machine_Learning_Projects/README.md

 4. MNIST: Trained an MLP to classify images in the MNIST dataset.

-5. Spam_Classification: Implemented Naive Bayes algorithm to create a model that can classify SMS messages as spam or not spam.
-Investigated several features which are very common in spam messages.
-Model is trained on 'smsspamcollection' dataset from UCI's Machine Learning Datasets repository.

-6. Predicting_Student_Admission: Implemented model to predict whether a student would get admission or not based on three parameters: 1.
+5. Predicting_Student_Admission: Implemented model to predict whether a student would get admission or not based on three parameters: 1.
 GRE Score, 2.
 GPA Score and 3.
 Class Rank.

-7. Boston Housing prediction: Evaluated the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.
+6. Boston Housing prediction: Evaluated the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.
 A model trained on this data that is seen as a good fit could then be used to make certain predictions about a home — in particular, its monetary value.
 This model would prove to be helpful for someone like a real estate agent who could make use of such information.